DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ---

+##

 And that's it!
 You are ready for the action.

-If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in [TPF Discord server](https://discord.gg/tpf)'s _#tpf-de-wabbajack-support_ channel.
+If you have any questions following these instructions or if you find a typo or any other mistake in the documentation, feel free to report in [TPF Discord server](https://discord.gg/tpf)'s _#tpf-de-wabbajack-support_ channel.
 If you have experienced a bug during your walkthrough, jump in [*Bugs*](DOCUMENTATION.md#bugs) section first.

 If you want to help me, don't forget to endorse the add-on’s page on Nexus and write something positive for me to read (I am happy to hear from people in Discord too).